DMD - Digital Media and Design

 DMD 3623 Portfolio and Presentation (2-2-3)

-In this course, students learn the skills and strategies to create impressive portfolios and deliver impactful presentations that resonate with their audience.
+Introduces the skills and strategies to create impressive portfolios and deliver impactful presentations that resonate with their audience.
 This course prepares students to be effective confident presenters, capable of communicating clearly, purposefully and persuasively.
 Students will create a personal brand identity and learn how to build their brand.

 Prerequisites: DMD 2313